marcoimbee/edgeless-exp-setup/README.md

 The controller script will start communicating via UART to the RPI using the power monitor.
 Once the experiments are over, power data will be readily available in the `results` directory of the controller side automation script, while data about TtC will be found on the RPI in the locations specified in the TOML configuration file for the experiment.

 ### Data analysis
+The folder contains the following notebooks:
+- **pareto.ipynb:** can be used to produce a Pareto front graph visualization of the different configurations (x axis: average TtC data, y axis: average power data)
+- **power_vs_cores.ipynb:** can be used to produce a graph showing, at the variation of the number of active cores on the RPI, the different average energy that is spent in the configurations
+- **ttc_vs_cores.ipynb:** can be used to produce a graph showing, at the variation of the number of active cores on the RPI, the different average TtC that is spent in the configurations
+- **ttc_analysis.ipynb:** can be used to produce grouped box plots showing the average TtC in the different offloading configurations
+- **power_analysis.ipynb:** can be used to produce grouped box plots showing the average power consumption in the different offloading configurations